ChristopherWerby/code-modules/README.md

 *	Add .htaccess with Pipsqueak Shortcuts system.
 *	Remove git push to production or dev.
 	*	Instead, need to push the dist/ files created by `npm run build`

+**v0.4.3**
+_Begin Date - 2021-04-27_

+*	Begin to move markup from home page into modules.
+	*	Made a banner module.
+		*	Populated four slides.
+			*	Using images from [Unsplash][8]
+			*	Attribution in alt tags and in the items themselves.
+		*	Banner Module calls itself in order to make the nav indicators using the same list of images.